 Week in Review

-Commentary on this week’s news highlights begins at 6:08.
+Commentary of some of this week’s stories begins at 4:35.

 What’s new at GreenBiz?

 The State of Green Business 2020.
-Our 13th annual analysis of key metrics and trends for the year ahead published here.
+Our 13th annual analysis of key metrics and trends for the year ahead published here last week.

 The GreenBiz Intelligence Panel is the survey body we poll regularly throughout the year on key trends and developments in sustainability.
 To become part of the panel, click here.
 Enrolling is free and should take two minutes.